top of page

 • Home | CdRF.ro

-Fine Art Photography - Project, Process, Market - Masterclass with Bogdan Gîrbovan More Shooting From The Heart – Photography Workshop with Panos Kasimis More Studio photography course with Ionuț Staicu More Fine Art Photography - Project, Process, Market - Masterclass with Bogdan Gîrbovan More 1/4 Upcoming April 2025 Today Mon Tue Wed Thu Fri Sat Sun 31 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 1 2 3 4 5 6 7 8 9 10 11 Photo.
-Photography Resource Center Bucharest, Romania КИО / KIO opening The Soviet circus was not just a form of entertainment, but a profound cultural phenomenon – one that transcended social and economic...
+PHOTOGRAPHY SCHOOL #5 More Studio photography course with Ionuț Staicu More 1-on-1 Workshop in the Development Room More PHOTOGRAPHY SCHOOL #5 More 1/8 Photo.
+Photography Resource Center Bucharest, Romania Place / Living / Home The most recent exhibition by Bogdan Gîrbovan, curated by Diana Marincu, can be seen until July 10 at CdRF Galeria/ Popa Tatu 68.
+On June... КИО / KIO opening The Soviet circus was not just a form of entertainment, but a profound cultural phenomenon – one that transcended social and economic...
 Opening of "Lingua Matrimonia Study No. 17" by Eliza Lupu - March 20, 6:00 PM We invite you to discover "Lingua Matrimonia Study No. 17" - the exhibition signed by visual artist and conceptual photographer Eliza...
-Our educational program in 2025 In 2025, we are taking the CdRF educational program to a new stage, with very varied proposals that complement the Photography School,...
 1 2 3 4

 • Project | CdRF.ro